Empire of the Sun (band): Music videos

+"Music on the Radio": Filmed in Bangkok, Thailand.

+"Cherry Blossom": Michael Maxxis, Luke Steele; Filmed in Pran Buri district, Thailand.

 Awards and nominations

 In the UK, they gained fourth position on the BBC News website's Sound of 2009 poll.

 ARIA Awards

 The ARIA Music Awards of 2009 nominations were announced on 8 October 2009.
 Empire of the Sun received the most nominations of any artist, with a total of eleven.
 The winners were announced on 26 November 2009 with Empire of the Sun winning in seven categories.

 The nominations for the ARIA Music Awards of 2010 were announced on 28 September 2010 and the winners were announced on 7 November 2010.
 The final nominees for the ARIA Music Awards of 2013 were announced on 14 October, as well as the nominees and winners for the Fine Arts Awards and Artisan Awards.